balcortex/100_days_code_web_development/README.md

 ## Day 095 - 2023/12/13

 Today was the final day of the shopping list project; I worked on the visuals and replaced the buttons with custom icons.

+## Day 096 - 2023/12/15

+Today I started learning JavaScript objects.
+Objects are a keyed collection of data; that is, objects can store many things, which are retrieved by their key (name).